What inspires and motivates us?

 Using proven, innovative technology and strategic partnerships, we employ a low-cost method to make clean water a reality for everyone.
 We like to think of it as it clean water equality.
 The broad impact this technology has already had in over 70 countries around the world is what energizes and motivates our team.

-We are creating a global network of NGOs, community leaders, and volunteers who deliver portable hollow fiber membrane (HFM) water filtration systems to communities in need of clean water.
+We are working with a global network of NGOs, community leaders, and volunteers who deliver portable hollow fiber membrane (HFM) water filtration systems to communities in need of clean water.